 What To Look for When Choosing a Gun-Friendly Payment Processor

-The specific features that you need from a gun-friendly payment processor depend on where you sell firearms.
+The specific features you need from a gun-friendly payment processor depending on where you sell firearms.
 More likely than not, you want to accept credit card payments.
-When it comes to in-person payments, 31% of consumers choose credit cards, and 34% choose debit cards.
+Regarding in-person payments, 31% of consumers choose credit cards, and 34% select debit cards.
 Of course, nearly everyone uses credit and debit card accounts for online shopping.
 You can, however, also accept ACH payments, which come directly from the buyer’s bank, without relying on paper checks.

 Features of an Excellent Gun-Friendly Payment Processor

 Some of the features to look for when comparing gun-friendly payment processors include:

 - Standardized fees so you’re never surprised by a higher-than-usual cost.